jean-pierreBoth/graphembed/Readme.md

 The objective is to provide an asymetric graph embedding and get estimate of the precision of the embedding in function of its dimension.
 We use the Adamic-Adar (also known as Resource Allocatior in Kernel Graph litterature) representation of the graph.
-The asymetric embedding is obtined from the left and right singular eigenvectors of thr Adamic-Adar representatino of the graph.
+The asymetric embedding is obtained from the left and right singular eigenvectors of the Adamic-Adar representatino of the graph.
 The svd is approximated by randomization as described in Halko-Tropp 2011.

 Katz index or Rooted Page Rank should also be possible using randomized Gsvd as described in :